Construction Lien Attorneys

 We can help you file your affidavit and protect your lien.

-If you need a lien attorney call our law firm, the Law Offices of Alex R. Hernandez Jr. is ready to help.
+If you need a lien attorney call our law firm, Alex R. Hernandez Jr. is ready to help.
 Call 1-888-HDZ-LAW-8.